WNBA All-Star Cambage set to return to Australian league

 Cambage averaged 15.9 points and 8.2 rebounds last season for the Aces, her first with the team.
 She has played four years in the WNBA after getting drafted second in 2011 by the Tulsa Shock.
 Cambage, who was traded from Dallas to Las Vegas before last season and re-signed with the Aces in April, was medically excused from the league in July.

-Australia has closed its international borders since March and there are strict restrictions in place for domestic and international travelers.
+Australia has closed its international borders since March and restrictions are in place for domestic and international travelers.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports